PRKille/HeardInvetory/README.md

 #### As a User I want to:
 _For my overall inventory list:_
-* Be able to add items to my inventory list, including name, category(produce, meat, etc), vendor, purchase price, purchase amount(weight, volume, number of items).
+* Be able to add items to my inventory list, including name, category(produce, meat, etc), vendor, purchase price, purchase amount and type(weight, volume, number of items).
 * Be able to view my inventory list as a whole, category, vendor, or individual items.
 * Be able to delete items from my inventory list.
 * Be able to update my inventory list to reflect changes in price/vendor/quantity etc.